 There is practically nothing in Linux that can’t be customized.
 Among the projects central to the Linux ecosystem are desktop environments — that is, collections of basic user programs and visual elements, like status bars and launchers, that make up the user interface.

 Some Linux distributions come bundled with a desktop environment.
 Ubuntu is paired with the Unity desktop, for example.
-Others, such as with Debian, give you a choice at installation.
-In either case, users are free to change to any one they like.
+Others, such as Debian, give you a choice at installation.
+In either case, users are free to change to anyone they like.

 The customization possibilities go well beyond aesthetics.
 If you prize system stability, you can run a distribution like Mint, which offers dependable hardware support and ensures smooth updates.